jbucien/OSU_Portfolio_Proj/README.md

 # OSU_Portfolio_Proj
-Collection of final portfolio projects from the classes I've taken at Oregon State University's Computer Science bachelors degree program.
+Collection of final portfolio projects from the classes I've taken at Oregon State University's Computer Science bachelor's degree program.

 ## Exercise Tracker Web App

 *Full stack MERN single page application that tracks a user's exercises.
 A user can interact with a REST API via a UI to perform CRUD operations on exercise data.
-Data includes exercise type, number of repetitions, and date of completion, *
+Data includes exercise type, number of repetitions, and date of completion.*

 **Completion Date**: *in progress*; expected completion March 2022